Herell History, Family Crest & Coats of Arms

 Early Notables of the Herell family (pre 1700)

-Migration of the Herell family to the New World and Oceana
+Migration of the Herell family

 The New World beckoned settlers from the Scottish-English borders.
 They sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 Some called them, less romantically, the "coffin ships."
 Among the early settlers bearing the Herell surname who came to North America were: Michael Herrel, who was naturalized in Mobile Co.
 AL in 1868; and John Herle, who was recorded in the census of Ontario in 1871.